Narayana-Royal/EDA/README.md

 # EDA
 Exploratory Data Analysis on various Datasets

-TABLE OF CONTENTS
+Table of Contents

-.
-Problem Statement
+1. Problem Statement

-.
-Dataset
+2. Dataset

-.
-Approach Used to solve the Problem
+3. Approach Used to solve the Problem

-.
-Explanation along with the Code
+4. Explanation along with the Code

-.
-Results with Screenshots
+5. Results with Screenshots